Course Outline

 Audience

-• Researchers in the fields of biotechnology and environmental toxicology for government
+• Researchers in biotechnology and environmental toxicology working for government agencies

-• Scientists with an interest in quantitative image analysis
+• Scientists interested in quantitative image analysis within the context of government research

 14 Hours